Myriad-Dreamin/shiroa/github-pages/docs/guide/get-started.typ

 // Check out the #link("https://rust-lang.github.io/myriad-dreamin/shiroa/format/typst.html")[Typst chapter] for more information on formatting the content of your chapters.

-All other files in the `src` directory will be included in the output.
+All other files in the root directory will be included in the output.
-So if you have images or other static files, just include them somewhere in the `src` directory.
+So if you have images or other static files, just include them somewhere in the root directory.

 = Publishing a book